The ultimate list of where to go in Wisconsin in winter and things to do in Wisconsin during the holidays

 For more winter fun, head to the Minocqua Winter Park, just 10 miles away, for snow tubing, ice skating, and over 50 miles of cross-country skiing trails.

-Kids will also love a visit to the Northwoods Zipline Adventure Tours, only 4.5 miles from Lower Kaubashine Lake.
+Another one of the best things to do in Minocqua, especially for kids, is the Northwoods Zipline Adventure Tours, only 4.5 miles from Lower Kaubashine Lake.

 Where to stay: